Odyssey-Venture/Odyssey-Venture/README.md

 ### 1. Flatten OdysseyProject.sol and compile

 Using Remix, flatten and save the OdysseyProject.sol file.
 This will contain the sources of all 3 tokens - Odyssey, OdysseyRewards and OdysseyProject.
+Be sure to set the IUniswapV2Router02 to the correct Pancakeswap address for the network.
 Use the following settings on Remix to compile:

 * compiler: `v0.8.11+commit.d7f03943`